How to Start an Email: Greetings, Opening Lines, and Examples That Work

 • Your support has been invaluable, [Name].

-Requesting a favor:
+Requesting a favor or information

 • Reaching out about [Subject] and would greatly appreciate your expertise, [Name].